up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

 ## Problem <small>Bugged U-boot</small> { #problem data-toc-label="Problem" }

-The SPP425H-GAB4 comes pre-flashed with a bugged U-boot that may trigger the U-boot shell rather than continue the boot process into Linux when plugged into various host hardware.
+The SPP425H-GAB4 comes pre-flashed with a bugged U-boot that may trigger the U-boot shell rather than continue the boot process into Linux when plugged into various host hardware, such as the Ubiquiti UDM-SE.

 !!! bug "Take notice of the ^^Hit any key to stop autoboot^^"